Promethyxx/Oxytools/README.md

 Oxy_FL
-  - There are 2 scripts
+  - There are 2 Powershell scripts
   - oxyflf lists folders (no subfolder) into a text file
   - oxyfl lists files (subfolder included) into multiple text files (one by target)
   - No requirements